nkrishna0609/Pokellection/README.md

 Sadly parting with a card in your real-life collection?
 Update your Pokéllection by simply swiping on the card which you want to say goodbye to.

 No WiFi?
 No worries.
 Pokéllection can display your beautiful collection offline.
-You can resume adding cards to your collection once you reconnect to WiFi.
+You can resume adding cards to your collection once you reconnect to Wi-Fi.

 Download Pokéllection and be the greatest Pokémon card collector among your friends today!